osmandapp/web/main/docs/user/navigation/guidance/map-during-navigation.md

 - The choice to display *Traffic warnings* along your route allows you to see the entire list just before you start your route, which is useful when planning your trip.

-- Unnecessary alerts can be removed from the list or you can tap on the name and [edit the location](../../map/map-context-menu.md#avoid-road).
+- Unnecessary alerts can be removed from the list or you can tap the name and [edit the location](../../map/map-context-menu.md#avoid-road).

 ## Screen Alerts